Some military families choose between buying groceries, paying bills

 "I think for DOD this is a public relations issue," he said.
 "They would rather it just went away or was dealt with quietly.
 Unfortunately for the families that are struggling, ignoring the issue won't help their circumstances."

-The under secretary for personnel and readiness at the Pentagon is the Department's key policy adviser on pay, benefits, recruitment, and morale, and also oversees the agency that runs schools on military bases, but the role has been vacant since former Under Secretary Robert Wilkie left to lead the VA a year ago.
+The undersecretary for personnel and readiness at the Pentagon is the Defense Department's key policy adviser on pay, benefits, recruitment and morale, and also oversees the agency that runs schools on military bases.
+But the role has been vacant since former Undersecretary Robert Wilkie left to lead the Department of Veterans Affairs a year ago.
 President Donald Trump has not nominated a successor.

-NBC News made multiple requests for an interview with the acting under secretary for personnel and readiness, James Stewart, but was told he was unavailable.
-Instead, a DOD spokesperson sent NBC News an email saying the issue of food insecurity in the military is "minimal," that "military members are very well paid," that there is a subsidized grocery store on each base, and that service members can avail themselves of "financial literacy training" the military provides.
+NBC News made multiple requests for an interview with acting Undersecretary for Personnel and Readiness James Stewart but was told he was unavailable.
+Instead, a Defense Department spokesperson sent an email saying the issue of food insecurity in the military is "minimal," that "military members are very well paid," that there is a subsidized grocery store on each base, and that service members can avail themselves of "financial literacy training" the military provides.

-Desiree Mieir told NBC that it's hard to imagine how she could possibly plan and save any more than she is already doing.
+Mieir told NBC that it's hard to imagine how she could possibly plan and save anymore than she is already doing.
 "My husband and I have taken advantage of resources available to us.
-We have met with financial counselors provided by Fleet and Family services," Mieir explained.
+We have met with financial counselors provided by Fleet and Family services," she explained.
 "We have done that work, and we do communicate."

-The Department of Defense points to the fact that in addition to their basic salary, service members receive an allowance for housing, and a food allowance, called a basic allowance for subsistence (BAS), as part of their compensation, but according to a 2018 survey by Blue Star Families, a group that supports military families, the majority of respondents spent hundreds out of pocket to obtain housing that actually worked for them.
+The Defense Department points to the fact that in addition to their basic salary, service members receive an allowance for housing, and a food allowance, called a basic allowance for subsistence (BAS), as part of their compensation.
+But according to a 2018 survey by Blue Star Families, a group that supports military families, the majority of respondents spent hundreds out of pocket to obtain housing that actually worked for them.

-Desiree Mieir is a stay-at-home mother.
-With four kids under age 10 and one not in school yet, like many young military families, the Mieirs estimated they would pay more in childcare than they'd make by having Desiree join the workforce.
+Mieir is a stay-at-home mother.
+With four kids under age 10 and one not in school yet, like many young military families, the Mieirs estimated they would pay more in child care than they'd make by having Desiree join the workforce.

-Dan Mieir, her husband, is a Naval communications officer who makes $34,279 in basic pay before taxes.
+Dan Mieir, her husband, works in Naval communications and makes $34,279 in basic pay before taxes.
 That's just under the federal poverty line for a family of six in most of the country.
 To qualify for SNAP nationally, your pay cannot exceed 130 percent of the poverty line, though some states are more generous, like California, where the Mieirs live.
 The Mieirs would qualify based on California's threshold — but their housing allowance, which counts as income on SNAP applications, pushes them above the limit and makes them ineligible.

 Rep. Davis and Sen. Duckworth have sponsored legislation in the House and Senate that would keep the basic allowance for housing from being counted toward total income on food assistance applications, but their bills have stalled in both chambers.